Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Serum cystatin C as a new marker for noninvasive estimation of glomerular filtration rate and as a marker for early renal impairment

 Cystatin C detects glomerular impairment with 93.4% sensitivity versus 86.8% for creatinine.
 Earlier detection starting at 88 mL/min/1.73 m².
+A single-center study from 2000, with twenty controls with normal kidney function and creatinine measured before current standardization.

 Development and validation of a new equation based on plasma creatinine and muscle mass assessed by CT scan to estimate glomerular filtration rate